JulianWDev/MetData/docs/assignments/four.md

 11362.5 thus approximatly 11363 people can be transported per hour.

 ### Where do the bus and tram routes run?
 The bus routes are unable to be identified as osmnx is unable to return the routes to a specific bus id.
 However, Maps Amsterdam has an overview of all the tram lines.
 Thus we select the routes which are contained in our list of relevant trams and then graph them with different colours.
+The relevant tram lines are taken form the Lijn attribute from previous output.
 ```python
 # Define the routes (Lijn) you want to select
 selected_routes = ["26", '14']